-The Medium Term Financial Strategy has recently been updated indicating that due to reductions in government funding and demands on Council services as well as more general economic changes brought about by Brexit the financing of the Council services remains challenging.
+The Medium Term Financial Strategy has recently been updated indicating that due to reductions in government funding and demands on Council services as well as more general economic changes, the financing of the Council services remains challenging.

 To balance the budget there will be a continuing need for service transformation, efficiencies and other savings initiatives for the foreseeable future.